-- The F-16 Block 25 aircraft currently assigned to 162 WG are coming to the end of their operational lifespan.
+- The F-16 Block 25 aircraft currently assigned to 162 FW are coming to the end of their operational lifespan.
 ANG proposes to replace the Block 25 aircraft with Block 32 aircraft in a one-for-one exchange.
 The F-16 Block 32 aircraft would operate at TIA and in the airspace in the same manner that the F-16 Block 25 aircraft do currently. - Luke AFB prepared an EIS to address several range projects on BMGR-East that add new target area for air-to-ground missiles, mobile vehicle targets, reconfiguration of existing range for helicopter training, new sensor training area, improvements of ground training exercises, infrastructure and road improvements, lowering of operational airspace floor to 500 feet AGL over Cabeza Prieta CPNWR, and a new taxiway and air traffic control tower at Gila Bend AFAF. - Angel Thunder is a joint-services exercise conducted at DMAFB.
-It generally occurs every 18 months and focuses on search-and-rescue training missions.
-This exercise has included use of the same airspace that visiting units and DMAFB typically use, including the BMGR.
+It generally occurs 11 every 18 months and focuses on search-and-rescue training missions.
+This exercise 12 has included use of the same airspace that visiting units and DMAFB typically use, 13 including the BMGR.
 The exercise also involves ground ranges at BMGR.
-A variety of aircraft, including helicopters, may use restricted and military airspace during such an exercise.
-These areas and activities would overlap with areas identified for Total Force Training for the Proposed Action at DMAFB.
-However, the timing would likely not overlap, in order to avoid conflicts with available airspace. - Daily flight operations occur by aircraft units based at DMAFB including 355 FW, 563 Rescue Group, 943 Rescue Group, 55 Electronic Combat Group, U.S. Customs and Border Protection (CBP), and AMARG.
+A variety of 14 aircraft, including helicopters, may use restricted and military airspace during such an 15 exercise.
+These areas and activities would overlap with areas identified for Total Force 16 Training for the Proposed Action at DMAFB.
+However, the timing would likely not 17 18 overlap, in order to avoid conflicts with available airspace. - Daily flight operations occur by aircraft units based at DMAFB including 355 FW, 563 Rescue Group, 943 Rescue Group, 55 Electronic Combat Group, U.S. Customs and Border Protection (CBP), and AMARG.
 These units plan for up to 75,000 to 80,000 flight operations per year. - Other joint exercises that include activities within the airspace over Arizona include Red Flag and Green Flag exercises.
-Strict scheduling of airspace during these and all training exercises is required to ensure that no conflicts are created. - Occasionally VFR itinerant overflight operations will occur using DMAFB airspace.
-These aircraft may cross or make a low approach/departure to DMAFB's runway but do not land.
-Any aircraft may be included in this category including commercial aircraft from TIA when utilizing their cross wind runway and fifth generation DoD aircraft.
-Operations of this kind involving fifth generation DoD aircraft are rare and not scheduled, resulting in no measurable impact to the noise contours. - Local airshows are also scheduled each year.
-Aircraft participating in these shows are located at both TIA and DMAFB.
+Strict scheduling of airspace during these and all training exercises is required to ensure that no conflicts are created. - Local airshows are also scheduled each year.
+Aircraft participating in these shows are located at both TIA and DMAFB. - 28